alpersager/alpersager.github.io/about.md

 ### 🌍 Leadership & Community
 - **Vice President – EESTEC LC Aachen**
   Responsible for *international relations, event coordination, and member development*
-- Organized collaborations with branches such as *Krakow, Ljubljana, and Zurich*
+- Organized collaborations with branches such as
-- Ambition: to become **Chairperson of LC Aachen** and later join **EESTEC International Board**

 ---